 Calendar subscriptions are a way that Offline can send information to your local calendar app.
 Once the information is sent, the calendar is a bit more in control.
 There are a variety of things that can get mixed up.
 Some of the most common we've seen include:

-• The local calendars definition of an ‘update’ is different to ours.
-This is often what happens when your benefit time/ date changes and you don’t see this updated in your local calendar.
-Many of these applications only update when they “see” a change and sometimes they don’t pick up on these very well.
+The local calendar's definition of an 'update' is different to ours.
+This is often what happens when your ticket time or date changes and you don't see this updated in your local calendar.
+Many of these applications only update when they "see" a change and sometimes they don't pick up on these very well.

-We still have many users with Subscribed Calendars who don’t experience the above, but these are the ones we’ve seen come up in the past.
+We still have many members with Subscribed Calendars who don't experience the above, but these are the ones we've seen come up in the past.

 What can I do if my Subscribed Calendar isn't working?